Singulink/Singulink.UI/README.md

 **Key Features**:

 ✔️ First-class asynchronous navigation with automatic busy-state management
-✔️ "Strongly-typed everything" so the compiler can catch mistakes early and validate routes and navigations - no magic strings!
+✔️ "Strongly-typed everything" so the compiler can catch mistakes early and validate routes, parameters and navigations - no magic strings!
 ✔️ "Zero code-behind" so you never need to handle events or override methods in pages or dialogs
+✔️ Simple navigation configuration, all business logic contained within view models
 ✔️ Comprehensive deep-linking support with automatic route parameter parsing
 ✔️ Compatible with all MVVM frameworks
-✔️ Single window or multi-window apps, child navigation views
+✔️ Single window or multi-window apps, nested child navigation views
 ✔️ Intuitive, straightforward and foolproof content dialogs / message dialogs / nested dialogs
-✔️ Just as easy to use with or without a DI container (we prefer not to use one at all with this library)
+✔️ Easy to use with or without a DI container
 ✔️ Full integration with **Singulink.UI.Tasks** ([see below](#singulinkuitasks)) for simple and easy management of busy-state while long running operations are executing on pages or dialogs

 The base library is not tied to any particular UI framework and can be referenced from framework-agnostic view model projects, but currently only WinUI/Uno-specific implementations of the base library types are provided via the `Singulink.UI.Navigation.WinUI` package to do the actual navigation and routing in the UI app layer.
 We plan to add more UI framework implementations soon (probably WPF and Avalonia initially).